GoogleCloudPlatform/ces-messenger/README.md

   * **Session ID**: To renew the session ID without clearing the chat history, you can use the `endSession()` function.
 This will send a signal to the agent to terminate the current session and a new session ID will be generated for subsequent interactions.

+## Message templates

+`ces-messenger` supports rich, interactive messages through a powerful templating system based on the Handlebars engine.
+This allows an agent to send not just plain text, but also structured content with interactive elements like buttons, lists, forms, and custom layouts.

+The agent can invoke a client-side function to render a specific template with dynamic data.
+The widget comes with a set of built-in templates for common use cases and also allows you to create and register your own custom templates.

+This functionality enables more dynamic and interactive user experiences, where the agent can display complex UI elements directly within the conversation.

+For a complete guide on how to use built-in templates, create custom templates, and handle interactions, see the [Rich Message Templates documentation](doc/message_templates.md).

 ## Examples

 ### Sending a message when connected